joshwnj/cmz/README.md

 **CSS Modules Zero:** A low-sugar variant of CSS Modules that runs in node and in the browser.

+## Principles of CSS Modules

+CSS Modules makes it easy to work with CSS classes that are:

+- **immutable**: once we define a class its meaning should not change (so avoid cascading)
+- **composeable**: compose small single-purpose classes together (rather than overriding properties via cascading)
+- **meaningful**: classes should be small and single-purpose, but not so small that their purpose becomes unclear.

-## Goals
+## Design Goals

+`cmz` differs from other CSS Modules implementations in the following areas:

-- Run in node without any additional tools.
+- Runs in node without any additional tools.
+- Easy to install and fast to build.
-- Don't overload `require` / `import` for importing a CSS Module.
+- Doesn't overload `require` / `import` for importing a CSS Module.
 We can do this with a normal js function call.
-- Don't alter CSS syntax.
-We can do composition and values in javascript.
+- Doesn't introduce new CSS syntax for composition and values.
+We can do this in javascript.

 ## How to get started